After an absence of 15 years, lions have returned to Akagera National Park in Rwanda.

 The journey for these seven lions began on the 29th of June in a truck bound from KwaZulu Natal to OR Tambo International Airport in Johannesburg.
 The cats were accompanied by a team of veterinarians in a chartered plane from OR Tambo to Kigali International Airport.
 46 hours later, they arrived in Rwanda and were loaded into trucks and taken to a boma in the north of Akagera National Park.

 The pride will be in the boma for the next 14 days as part of a quarantine process.

-A local baboon troop was the first to discover the presence of the cats – in a series of alarm calls they notified the rest of the park so hopefully the buffalo, zebras and giraffes all know what’s coming, as the natural order of life is restored in Akagera.
+A local baboon troop was the first to discover the presence of the cats – in a series of alarm calls, they notified the rest of the park so hopefully, the buffalo, zebras and giraffes all know what’s coming, as the natural order of life is restored in Akagera.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Browse our famous packages for experience-based safaris, search for our current special offers and check out our camps & lodges for the best prices.